mati3230/IndividualMotionAnalysis/README.md

 # Individual Motion Analysis (IMA)

 This is a collection of tools that can be used in combination with [OpenSim](https://simtk.org/projects/opensim).
 Tools to integrate individual body scans in [OpenSim](https://simtk.org/projects/opensim) are provided.
 Moreover, one can leverage motion trajectories from the [Mirevi Motion Hub (MMH)](https://github.com/Mirevi/MotionHub) by using our tools.
+Please note that this framework is not yet fully validated.
+Hence, we can not guarantee validity of calculation results.

 # Requirements